BuddyForms/BuddyForms-Moderation/readme.txt

 3. **Button Logic in the Front-end edit Screen**

 == Changelog ==
+= 1.4.13 - 11 Jul 2021 =
+* Tested up to WordPress 5.8
+* Improved moderation shortcode (buddyforms_list_posts_to_moderate) to let moderators preview single post view even if they don't have admin enough capabilities to see hidden posts.
+* Added new  confirmation window to show before submit an entry for moderation.
+* Added new attribute on the "buddyforms_list_posts_to_moderate" shortcode to let users filter specific post-type to moderate.
+* Added loading indicator on AJAX requests.

 = 1.4.12 - 8 Mar 2021 =
 * Fixed error on action "Sent Message and Set post status to edit-draft" on post-rejection.
 * Tested up to 5.7